 - You’re in support of what the person is planning and differ only in how they’re going about it.
 You’re content to leave “each to his/her own.”

 What these situations have in common is that you’ve made up your mind to move on without clutching onto your original position.
 Put more bluntly, these are all situations where you carry on without holding a grudge, fostering resentment, or surreptitiously undermining the person you disagreed with.

 If you can be satisfied with the ultimate decision, it is absolutely fine to choose not to fight that battle.

 That’s where the hard part comes in; being honest with yourself about whether you are choosing to let something go or rather, choosing to harbor a grudge.

-If you choose the latter and pack the disagreement into the baggage you carry about a colleague, it will taint every conversation you have from that point on.
+If you choose the latter and pack the disagreement into your “baggage,” it will taint every conversation you have from that point on.
 That’s because your brain is not very good at being objective.
 Grudges taint communications.

 So, next time your conflict-avoidant inner voice tells you to pick your battles, don’t give in so easily.
 Ask yourself whether you’re just getting into conflict debt.
 This week, find one moment where you were about to capitulate when you should have stood your ground.
 In that moment: